 What Happened to the World?

-Once again, the threat of terror that could strike anyone is in the headlines.
+Originally developed in 2002, this guide to helps children cope in turbulent times.
+This guide was written by the late Jim Greenman, former Bright Horizons Senior Vice President of Education and Program Development, following the tragic events of September 11.
+The threat of terror that could strike anyone is in the headlines.
 What do our children think and feel when they hear that a plane could be blown out of the sky, perhaps one that someone they know and love might be on?
 What do we tell children about the world that they live in?

-Extraordinary events like the earthquake, tsunami and continued concerns about radiation exposure in Japan test us all as citizens and human beings sharing a planet.
+Extraordinary events like the earthquake, tsunami, and concerns about radiation exposure in Japan test us all as citizens and human beings sharing a planet.
 They test us as parents, both as guardians of our children trying to keep them emotionally safe, and as our children’s teachers trying to raise them to become enlightened and empathetic adults.

-Children grow into the kind of people they will become at least in part by how we guide them though their questions, concerns, and fears, and whether we use the teachable moments thrust upon us to provide them with support, care, and guidance.
+Children grow into the kind of people they will become at least in part by how we guide them through their questions, concerns, and fears, and whether we use the teachable moments thrust upon us to provide them with support, care, and guidance.

 - Toward a Better World: finding strength and heroes in the face of tragedy

 - Talking to Children resources, books, and websites